welcome to Rush 2019

 Here's a sample of our music so you get a sense of our rep!

 One week after auditions, we'll hold callbacks for rushees who, for one reason or another, we'd like to hear sing again.

 Also, during this week, many groups may plan rush meals with rushees.
 At a rush meal, rushees can meet a few Doox, and have a chance to experience our group's dynamic.
 Remember, this is your chance to audition us!
 Ask about our tours, practice schedule, hilarious stories, advice on what classes to take, or even just about life itself!

 After callbacks we'll make our final decisions, and then everyone prepares for the madness of Tap Night.
-The actual date is a heavily guarded secret, but each group will host a large, family style dinner the day of, just to make sure we don't arrive at any empty rooms!
+The night of tap night (Wednesday, Sept.
+11), each group will host a large, family style dinner the day of, just to make sure we don't arrive at any empty rooms!

 If you have more questions about the rush process, feel free to check out: http://yalesgc.org/